Glossary of Road &

 have been installed at several downtown intersections.
 Also known as a

-specific vehicles can interrupt the normal traffic signal cycle and
+system whereby specific vehicles can interrupt the normal traffic

-obtain a green signal for their direction of travel.
-In San
+signal cycle and obtain a green signal for their direction of

-part of the Bus Rapid Transit corridor along Fredericksburg Rd.
+planned as part of the Bus Rapid Transit corridor along Fredericksburg

 progression - a system whereby